-Join the fun at one of San Diego’s unique tourist attractions!
+Join the fun at San Diego’s unique tourist attraction!

-It is the Parsonage Museum and H Lee House Cultural Center – located in Treganza Heritage Park, 3200 Main Street – just eight (8) miles east of downtown San Diego in the neighboring City of Lemon Grove.
+Do you know the number one tourist attraction in Lemon Grove?
+It is the Parsonage Museum located in Treganza Heritage Park, 3200 Main Street – just eight (8) miles east of downtown San Diego in the neighboring City of Lemon Grove.

 The museum and cultural center offer a glimpse into the development of what was once known as the “main entrance to the San Diego Metropolitan Empire.”
 Before the interstate freeways – before the first airport – miners heading for Julian gold and travelers crossing the desert from Yuma passed through the gateway to San Diego along the Lemon Grove road.